nillkitty/SKX/README.md

 * Keys can open multiple doors (if applicable)
 * Rooms may contain more than two mirrors that spawn enemies
 * Dana's starting position in a room may be influenced by which exit he used in the previous room.
-* Rooms can wrap vertically.  (technically possible on the NES but not used in any actual rooms)
+* Rooms wrap vertically and horizontally -- just remove the walls.  (technically possible on the NES but not used in any actual rooms)
+* Dynamic Audio -- Each room can have a different "Audio Effect" which manipulates the pan and fade of each of the tracks in the multitrack music as a function of dana's position, life remaining, etc.
+* In game modes other than Classic, Dana can grow his scroll up to 18 slots (instead of 8).

 ## **Game Difficulty**
 | Difficulty | Starting Lives | Scroll Size | Fireball Range